top of page

 The Ross procedure and bioprosthetic aortic valve replacement are two different approaches to treating aortic valve disease, and each has its own advantages and considerations.
 Here are some reasons why the Ross procedure may be considered preferable in certain cases:

-However, it's important to note that the Ross procedure is a more complex surgery than bioprosthetic valve replacement and carries its own set of risks and considerations.
+It's important to note that the Ross procedure is a more complex surgery than bioprosthetic valve replacement and carries its own set of risks and considerations.
 The decision between these procedures depends on various factors such as the patient's age, overall health, lifestyle, and the surgeon's expertise.
 Patients should consult with their healthcare provider or a cardiac surgeon to discuss the available options and determine the most suitable treatment approach for their individual case.

 1-s2.0-S0735109722000651-fx1.jpg